 While CarShield rates can vary widely, pricing is typically under $100 a month.
 CarShield also offers a maximum payment schedule of 24 months.

-Although CarShield benefits from hundreds of positive reviews, it has an “F” rating with the BBB due to complaints alleging misleading sales and advertising practices.
+Although CarShield benefits from hundreds of positive reviews, it has an “F” rating with the BBB due to complaints alleging misleading sales and advertising practices as well as poor customer service.
 Make sure you read the fine print before signing up with CarShield.

 Best Customer Service: Concord Auto Protect